HugoXOX3/CS2halt-instantly/README.md

 2. Open your Steam Library,right click CS2 and click into Properties...

-3. Add '+exec Halt_Instantly' in LAUNCH OPTION
+3. Type '+exec Halt_Instantly' in LAUNCH OPTION

 4. Click into Installed File and browse... button to browse indtalled files